FHIR/FSHSchool/content/docs/SUSHI/installation/_index.md

 {{< terminal >}} sushi help
 ```

+> Note: For SUSHI versions prior to 3.0.0, use `sushi --help`.

 If the command outputs instructions on using the SUSHI command line interface (CLI), you're ready to run SUSHI.

 Use `sushi -v` to display the installed version of SUSHI and the version of the FSH specification it supports.
 SUSHI follows the [semantic versioning](https://semver.org) convention (MAJOR.MINOR.PATCH):